-If you're looking for a dramatic statement, look no further than a dramatic 7.5' Burgundy Tinsel Pre-lit Christmas Tree from Hayneedle.
-This tree has vivid red metallic branches and a sturdy base and 450 clear, incandescent bulbs.
-Price: Around $110 (free shipping).
+If you're looking for a dramatic statement, look no further than a dramatic 5' purple tinsel pre-lit Christmas tree from Fraser Hill Farm at Home Depot.
+This tree has vivid purple branches, a sturdy base, and 250 clear, LED bulbs.
+Price: Around $130.

 Christmas Central has one of the largest and most diverse collections of tinsel trees in almost every color imaginable in their trees.
 Sizes start at 15" and go up to around 14' high.
 They also ship through Amazon as well.
 Styles include:

 - Cone: Pop-up style tree that's collapsible for easy storage

 - Downswept: Features down-swept flowing branches with a slender, sparse shape